 Can I get a trial to play for Manchester United, and do you offer scholarships?

 There is no easy route to becoming a footballer.
 It is extremely important that you develop skill.
 The first step is to get involved with a team playing in good quality competition.
-For schoolboys, this would not only mean being in the school team, but also representing teams in your town, county, district, and even country.
+For school children, this would not only mean being in the school team, but also representing teams in your town, county, district, and even country.
 Good quality junior football is very helpful, especially in regions where organised schools football is not available.
-Playing with other top quality boys can only help develop your potential.
+Playing with other top quality players can only help develop your potential.
 If you are aged 15-18, you need to be playing at the highest level of football within your age band and with other good quality players.

 Is it possible to play for Manchester United if I live outside the UK?